microsoft/WhatTheHack/058-PowerPlatformBasics/README.md

 - Challenge 02: **[Build an AI Model to extract Order Data](Student/Challenge-02.md)**
 	 - In this challenge you will explore AI Builder data models
 - Challenge 03: **[Extract Order Data to Dataverse Using Power Automate](Student/Challenge-03.md)**
-	 - Next you will model the data and extract data from a sample Order forms so we can use it in the Power Automate Flow.
+	 - Next you will model the data and extract data from sample Order forms so we can use it in the Power Automate Flow.
 - Challenge 04: **[Automation – Approval Process](Student/Challenge-04.md)**
 	 - With the order data stored in Dataverse you will next set up a multi-level approval process using Power Automate Flow.
 - Challenge 05: **[Build a Power App](Student/Challenge-05.md)**